k08045kk/CopyTabTitleUrl/README.md

 ${windowId}     | Tab host window ID                    | v2.1.0 🧪
 ${favIconUrl}   | Favicon URL (※4)                     | v1.6.0 🧪

-※1: Used in the selected text context menus.
+※1: Used in the selection context menus.
 ※2: Used in the link context menu.
 ※3: Used in the image context menu.
 ※4: If it does not exist, output `undefined`.